• Home

 “I have long admired Disney’s legacy of pairing imagination with innovation—leveraging new technologies in bold, creative ways to bring to life timeless stories and entertain its guests,” Williams said in a statement.
 “It is an honor to be nominated to the board of this storied company.
 I look forward to working with Disney’s talented leadership team and contributing to the company’s ongoing journey of creativity and excellence.”

 Williams joined Apple in 1998 as head of worldwide procurement and played a key role in rescuing the very first iPhone launch in 2007 from becoming a total disaster.
 He was promoted to vice president of operations in 2004 and became COO in 2015.
-Two years prior to that, in 2013, he began leading the Apple Watch project, which launched in 2015, and subsequently spearheaded the company’s expansion into health and fitness.
+Two years prior to that, he began leading the Apple Watch project, which launched in 2015, and subsequently spearheaded the company’s expansion into health and fitness.

 His retirement from Apple was announced in July, with Williams saying he wanted to “spend more time with friends and family, including five grandchildren and counting.”
 He officially left the company last month after a transition period during which he continued overseeing Apple’s design team directly under Cook.
 Sabih Khan, who had been serving as senior vice president of operations, succeeded Williams as COO.